 Coordinator, then as the Research Director, for the Project on Violent Conflict

 at the University at Albany (SUNY).
 I managed student researchers involved in several

 data collection initiatives related to terrorism and political violence, such

 as Minorities at Risk Organizational Behavior (MAROB) and Big Allied and

 From 2014 to December 2016 I was at the University of Leeds doing research on the militarization of video games and social media as part of the Militarization 2.0 project.
 The goal of our work was to analyze how private military contractors, arms producers, and entertainment companies use social media to produce narratives about the military and war.

-I graduated from the New Mexico Military Institute in 2002.
 I received my B.A. in Philosophy (with honors) and Political Science from Rutgers University in 2005.
-In 2013 I received my Ph.D. from the University at Albany, SUNY, where I wrote my dissertation on how soldiers make ethical decisions in counter-insurgency operations.
-I specialize in the areas of Political Theory and Comparative Politics.
+In 2013 I earned my Ph.D. from the University at Albany, SUNY, where I wrote my dissertation on how soldiers make ethical decisions in counter-insurgency operations and passed examinations in Political Theory and Comparative Politics.

-I am always interested in hearing from people who have read my work or who share similar interest areas.
-Please feel free to contact me if you have any questions.
+I am always interested in hearing from people who have read my work or who share similar interests.
+Please feel free to contact me: